duct-framework/duct/README.md

 Each key/value pair in the configuration corresponds to a multimethod that can **initiate** the configuration into a concrete implementation.

-Before the configuration is initated, however, it is first transformed.
+Before the configuration is initiated, however, it is first transformed.
 Some keys in the configuration are **modules**; these are pure functions used to update the configuration, adding in new keys and references.